huangqianfirst/Free_from-Image-Inpainting-with-Gated-Convolution/README.md

 ## Add sketch
 After training image with sketch data, i got below results.
 The first column is the input image with mask and sketch, the middle is mine result, and the last one is the original image.
 As we can see, sketch can help to change the shape of objects.
 Additionally,i found sketch can be very helpful to make the edge transition more natural after completed compare with the result with same mask but no sketch.
+You click [here](https://huangqianfirst.github.io/2019/02/11/inpaint-sketch-v1/) for more discussions about 'How to make sketch work for image completion'.

 ![Alt text](./imgs/212_12301_out_035_732_2_concat.png)
 ![Alt text](./imgs/man3_out_035_732_2_concat.png)